Tehnix/miso-isomorphic-stack/README.md

 The Miso frontend application, which initialises and runs the app, is located in `frontend/src/Main.hs`.

 #### Backend
-The Servant backend application, which takes care of routing and serving resources, is located in `backend/src/Main.hs`.
+The Servant backend application, which takes care of routing and serving resources, is located in `backend/src/App.hs`, and tests in `backend/test/Spec.hs`.
+Finally, the executable is made from `backend/bin/Main.hs`.

 #### Common
 Finally, the main bulk of the application is found in `common/src/Common/`.
 In this module we have,